 Primarily active in: United States of America

-John B. Nichols, an AHS member since 1952, passed away in mid-June in Kent, Washington.
+John B. Nichols had been a member of AHS from 1952 until his death in 2004.
 Nichols received his Bachelor of Aeronautical Engineering from Rensselaer Polytechnic Institute.
 He was named an Associate Fellow of the American Institute of Aeronautics and Astronautics and the Royal Aeronautical Society.

 In 1965 John relocated to Seattle to work for Boeing Company and head up marketing for their Industrial Turbine Div.
 After Boeing's decision to withdraw from turbine development, Nichols created his own company, United Technical Industries to consult on turbomachinery and helicopters, specifically in the agricultural field.
 The following year he joined Hughes Tool's Aircraft Div. as Manager of their Heavy-lift Helicopter program.
 In 1972 he had moved to the Aerospace Corp. to be their Special Studies Manager, Non-Military markets.
 While there he developed a new concept hybrid heavy-lift aircraft, spurred by his investigations of various aircraft concepts for use in logging.